Doon River

-The Doon River is a river in the Southland Region of New Zealand.
+The Doon River is a river in Fiordland, in the Southland Region of New Zealand.
 It arises near Mount Donald and flows south-east into the south-west arm of Lake Te Anau.

 The river was explored by Quintin McPherson McKinnon and G. Tucker in 1887.

 In 2002, the rainfall at Doon River was 8719 mm, the highest in that year of any area in New Zealand with a regularly reporting rain gauge.